52 FREE Tips To Develop Your Club in 2018 | Part 2

 46. Drop a few names online

-When you write a blog or tweet about something, consider dropping a few names to attract their attention.
-They might return the favour by mentioning you on their own website or Twitter profiles.
-If writing a blog, provide a hyperlink back to a popular article online and you could see traffic come back your way.
+When you write an article or post about something, consider dropping a few names to attract their attention.
+They people may return the favour by mentioning you on their website or social profiles.
+If writing an article, provide a hyperlink back to a popular article online and you could see traffic come back your way.

 47. Create interesting and humorous 404 Pages